-A. Objective
+A. General FundObjective

-It is the policy of the City that all funds shall be managed and invested in conformance with State and Federal Regulations, applicable bond covenants and ordinances, and this adopted Investment Policy.
+It is the policy of the City that all funds shall be managed and invested with three primary objectives, listed in order of their priority: safety, liquidity, and yield.
+These objectives encompass: in conformance with State and Federal Regulations, applicable bond covenants and ordinances, and this adopted Investment Policy.
 The primary objectives for investment activities are listed below in priority order